sunilsresearch/sunilsresearch.github.io/index.md

 # Research Interests

-* Structural elucidation of metabolites/degradation products of organic pollutants.
+* Trace-level detection of organic pollutants via tandem mass spectrometry
-* Characterization of isomeric compounds by Energy-Resolved Mass Spectrometry.
+* Structural elucidation of metabolites and degradation products of organic pollutants
-* Trace level detection of organic pollutants by tandem Mass Spectrometry.
+* Characterization of isomeric compounds using energy-resolved mass spectrometry
-* Advanced Oxidation Processes (AOPs) for the degradation of organic pollutants from water.
+* Application of advanced oxidation processes (AOPs) for the removal of organic pollutants from water